katacoda-scenarios/prometheus-scenarios/docker-metrics/step3.md

 Prometheus runs as a Docker Container with a UI available on port _9090_.
-Prometheus uses the configuration to scrap the targets, collect and store the metrics before making them available via API that allows dashboards, graphing and alerting.
+Prometheus uses the configuration to scrape the targets, collect and store the metrics before making them available via API that allows dashboards, graphing and alerting.

 ## Task

-The following command launches the container with the prometheus configuration.
-Any data created by prometheus will be stored on the host, in the directory /prometheus/data.
+The following command launches the container with the Prometheus configuration.
+Any data created by Prometheus will be stored on the host, in the directory /prometheus/data.
 When we update the container, the data will be persisted.

 ```
 mkdir -p /prometheus/data